bioboot/bggn215_github/README.md

 # bggn215_github
-Class work for bioinformatics class at UC San Diego
+Class work for bioinformatics class which is long at UC San Diego